 If you’re still not sure where to start, a good old-fashioned hack-and-slash game is probably going to be your best introduction to the MUD genre.
 Especially one that’s well-populated and has a lot of friendly players willing to show you the ropes or lend you a hand if you get stuck.

 For example, Aardwolf is a long-running game that ticks the PvE, PvP, social, and graphical boxes, but it’s not an RP-focused game.
-The benefit to this is that you can explore, ask questions, and learn from other players without being told to “find out in character.”
+The benefit of this is that you can explore, ask questions, and learn from other players without being told to “find out in character” (FOIC).